 Materials: four tons of coal with mirrors, hemlock timber with water pump, galvanized basin, glass disc, sparrow specimen, running water, wood, concrete, and steel

-Laying in the emergency room waiting for the doctor to sew me up, became a clearing - a clearing for the gift of genius, genius loci: entering into darkness (the prehistoric geological seam of Appalachia coal), light exposing death (a bird skeleton floating), the sound of running water (a line of life).
+Laying in the emergency room waiting for the doctor to sew me up became a clearing - a clearing for the gift of genius, genius loci: entering into darkness (the prehistoric geological seam of Appalachia coal), light exposing death (a bird skeleton floating), the sound of running water (a line of life).

 What you see is the finished composition from those three thoughts that came to me that hour while laying in the emergency room.
-My hope is to allow the viewer to enter into darkness, in order to see more clearly.
+My hope was to allow the viewer to enter into darkness, in order to see more clearly.